 London-born, Berlin-based producer, multi-instrumentalist, and DJ Sasha Perera launched her solo endeavor, Perera Elsewhere, in 2013.
-The project has constituted a retreat from club music and a foray into minimal, semi-acoustic, and abstract sonic territories.
+The project forays into minimal, semi-acoustic, and abstract sonic territories.

-Perera first became famous for her role as the songwriter & raging frontwoman of the bass-heavy, mongrel avant-pop band Jahcoozi, which she formed with Robot Koch in the early 2000s.
-With her Grimetime parties and a radio show that began in 2004, she also helped to establish an infiltration of grime and dubstep in Berlin.
+Perera was initially known as the songwriter and raging frontwoman of the bass-heavy, mongrel avant-pop band Jahcoozi, which she formed with Robot Koch in the early 2000s.
+With her Grimetime parties and a radio show that began in 2004, she also helped grime and dubstep infiltrate Berlin.

 Perera's DJ sets are known for sparring cerebral bass music with hybrids of post-modern club music.
-They reflect her own polyrhythmic musical leanings – 2step/ UK garage, dancemania, post-everything-step, dungeon bass, bashment, IDM, footwerk, juke, jungle and DnB and other genres represent, even when Perera herself hasn’t heard of them.
+They reflect her own polyrhythmic musical leanings – 2step/ UK garage, dancemania, post-everything-step, dungeon bass, bashment, IDM, footwork, juke, jungle, drum and bass, and more all feature.